-Building a Technically Reliable Interconnection Evolution for Storage (BATRIES) is a three-year project focused on developing solutions to a suite of critical barriers to energy storage interconnection to the distribution system.
+Building a Technically Reliable Interconnection Evolution for Storage (BATRIES) was a three-year project, spanning from 2020 to 2023, that focused on developing solutions to a suite of critical barriers to energy storage interconnection to the distribution system.

 These capabilities present both challenges and opportunities for storage interconnection.
 The BATRIES Toolkit and Guidance for the Interconnection of Energy Storage and Solar-Plus-Storage offers solutions to the below eight storage interconnection challenges, including model interconnection procedure language that regulators, utilities, and other stakeholders can reference in updating state interconnection rules: